 I'm particularly struck by the phrase, "to relearn seeing and to forget being seen".
 I have spent so much of my life aware of, concerned about, and afraid of what others think of me that, at times, I've been almost paralyzed.
 (Wonderful to have moved from that place!)

-"To relearn seeing" When I was living that fear, what was I seeing?
+When I was living that fear, what was I seeing?
 What do I need to relearn?
 I think it is not so much a re-learning process as it is a new learning process.
 I thought I was seeing - looking at - but, I was really only seeing myself, and so concerned with 'what' people saw when they looked at me that I could give no thought at all for the 'who' they might have seen.
 And the 'who' - the real me - was invisible, largely because I was so outwardly focused.

-As I'm aging, (thank you, god) the rest of that quote is becoming true.
-Again, Thank God.
 I am becoming more visible - to myself - than I have ever been.
 I'm more clear on the 'who' that I am, more brave, and my body is becoming the "house for my spirit".

 I had to look up ramified, and I find that that is true for me, too.
 I am more complex; and my spirit, my interests, indeed, my own voice are multifaceted and much more powerful.

-"To forget being seen" In some ways, this seemed easier for me for many years.
+In some ways, this seemed easier for me for many years.
 What that ease turned out to be was, at first, just an amazing ability to avoid mirrors.
 It started with cameras and other people's photos of me.
 I just got tired of that coy, "oh, no, my hair looks terrible" type of BS and came to realize that I would never have to look at them; could forget that they existed.
 What a relief it was to say, 'Sure, go ahead". and just smile.

 Now, I can consider the thought that I am truly blind if I am too much concerned with 'being seen'.
 I don't really see other people, or the truth of a situation if I am concerned with how I look or what others think.